FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 ## Community
 This project is currently in the *Early Production Stage*.

 If you have any issues, don't hesitate to [bring them up](https://github.com/Tapawingo/FreeTakServer/issues).
+Ensure that you have read the documentation and our [FAQ](https://github.com/FreeTAKTeam/FreeTAKServer-User-Docs/blob/main/docs/docs/About/FAQ.md).
 FreeTAKServer is in constant development.
 Subscribe to the [pip RSS](https://pypi.org/rss/project/freetakserver/releases.xml) to stay updated on all recent changes.

 ### FreeTAKTeam YouTube channel
 We have created the [FreeTAKTeam YouTube channel is youtube.com/@freetakteam](youtube.com/@freetakteam) with tutorials, use cases, and more.